ruby-amqp/rubybunny.info/articles/getting_started.md

 conn.close
 ```

-This example demonstrates a very common communication scenario: *application A* wants to publish a message that will end up in a queue that *application B* listens on.
-In this case, the queue name is "bunny.examples.hello_world".
-Let us go through the code step by step:
+This example demonstrates a very common communication scenario:
+*application A* wants to publish a message that will end up in a queue
+that *application B* listens on.
+In this case, the queue name is
+`"bunny.examples.hello_world"`.
+Let us go through the code step by
+step:

 ``` ruby
 require "rubygems"